 “Most journalists were in favor of perpetrator coverage and did not believe it glamorized suspected perpetrators,” the authors write.
 “Most news workers likely do not want to believe that their work contributes to further carnage and suffering, despite evidence showing that fame-seeking mass shooters and a contagion effect do, in fact, exist.”

 The researchers surveyed 1,318 journalists from newspapers with a circulation of 10,000 or more, asking them how strongly they agree or disagree with certain statements.
-About 50 percent of the people who participated were reporters while almost 26 percent were editors, 14.5 percent were photographers or videographers and 2.4 percent were columnists.
-Sixty percent were men and 89.4 percent were white.
+About half of the people who participated were reporters while almost 26% were editors, 14.5% were photographers or videographers and 2.4% were columnists.
+Most — 60% — were men and 89.4% were white.